-Instance Modules
+2D Estimation: Instance Modules

 Now let's see just how fast we can instance the modules to create a useful application.
-In the Modules window, type k
+In the Modules window, type 2

-This will show all modules beginning with the letter k.
+This will show all modules beginning with the number 2.
 From this filtered list we can instance any of these modules by double-clicking on them.
-However, we can get the first one, krig\2d by hitting Enter.
+However, we can get the first one, 2d estimation by hitting Enter.
 Do that.